-The average concentration of uranium in the earth's crust is 2 - 4 ppm.
-Uranium is 4 times more abundant than silver and more abundant than antimony, tin, cadmium and mercury.
+The average concentration of uranium in the earth's crust is 2-4 ppm.
+Uranium is 4 times more abundant than silver and more abundant than antimony, tin, cadmium, and mercury.
+It is also present in seawater.

 Occurrence in Minerals